intel/iotg_tsn_ref_sw/README_install.md

 Default build (NO -t) is enabling XDP feature and Intel-specific XDP+TBS feature (if XDP+TBS is supported in the system!)

 Note: Effort is ongoing to decouple libopen62541-iotg fork and opcua-server from XDP_TBS Intel implementation.

+Note: Performance of OPC UA related tests are not guarantee without Intel specific XDP+TBS support in tsn ref sw.

 ## Tsn sw ref dependencies installation